 It’s impractical to think that people don’t make life decisions based on their dreams.
 And I think that’s one of the coolest parts about this whole business.
 It’s based on a whole lot of dreams — some of which happen to come true.
 But here’s the question you have to ask yourself, in choosing to go for it at the professional level in a major market: Can you find joy in the pursuit of acting?
 Would you consider that pursuit to be “living your dream”?
 If the answer is yes, and — whether you succeed or fail when you go for it — you’re okay, then rock on!
 Get to it!
 Take the harsh but realistic information that is out there about the true costs of pursuing this career and — knowing what to expect — go and GO BIG!
 Why is having the realistic information such an important part to the equation?
 Because it’s a DREAM, not a DELUSION.
 And even the most fantastic dreams are based in some foundation of reality.
 Be realistic, be ambitious, be happy!

 Wanna be sure your tools *and* your mindset are in peak form to help keep the costs of acting LOW?
-Start your 11-day FREE training today!
+Let us get you in gear with some FREE training right now!

 Excited to jam with you!